Ask AI

 • A graph is a directed acyclic graph of ops or other graphs, which execute in order and pass data to each other.

-• A Software-defined Asset is a declaration of an asset that should exist and a description of how to compute it: the op or graph that needs to run and the upstream assets that it should run on.
+• An asset definition is a declaration of an asset that should exist and a description of how to compute it: the op or graph that needs to run and the upstream assets that it should run on.

-Using Software-defined Assets means building Dagster jobs in a way that declares ahead of time the assets they produce and consume.
+Using asset definitions means building Dagster jobs in a way that declares ahead of time the assets they produce and consume.
 This is different than using the AssetMaterialization API, which only informs Dagster at runtime about the assets a job interacted with.

 Preemptively declaring assets offers distinct advantages, including: